Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Application with SKSD test framework

-\paragraph{Results.} The experimental results for the two settings are summarized in Figure~\ref{fig:graphical-model}.
-In the first setting with fixed $d$, the power of the test increases with $\varepsilon$ for both the score-matching estimator and the minimum-KSD estimator.
-Under the null, the Type I error of both estimators is well controlled at the nominal level.
-In the second setting, the power increases with $d$.
-Intuitively, in higher dimensions there are more node pairs, so the cumulative signal for detecting second-order interactions is stronger as the number of interacting nodes grows.
-In both setups, when the signal is weak (small $\varepsilon$ or small $d$), the score-matching estimator yields slightly higher power.
+\paragraph{Simulation results.} The simulation results for the two settings are summarized in Figure~\ref{fig:graphical-model}.
+In the first setup with fixed $d$, the power of the tests increase with $\varepsilon$ for both the score-matching and the minimum-KSD estimators.
+Under the null, the Type-I error of both estimators is well controlled at the nominal level.
+In the second setup, the power increases with $d$.
+This is because, intuitively, there are more node pairs in higher dimensions so that the cumulative signal for detecting second-order interactions is stronger.
+In both setups, when the signal is weak (small $\varepsilon$ or small $d$), the score-matching estimator yields higher power.
 As the signal strengthens, however, the minimum-KSD estimator becomes more powerful.
-Since score matching has $O(n)$ time complexity whereas minimum-KSD has $O(n^2)$, these results highlight a trade-off between statistical power and computational cost.
-They also suggest that the choice of estimation algorithm can substantially affect the power of the SKSD test.
+These results suggest that the choice of estimation algorithm can substantially affect the power of the SKSD test.
 We investigate the mechanism behind this pattern in the next section.